 Stock options granted to non-employees are accounted for using the fair value approach.
-The fair value of non-employee option grants are estimated using the Black-Scholes option-pricing model and are re-measured over the vesting term as earned.
+The fair value of non-employee option grants are estimated using the Black-Scholes option-pricing model and are remeasured over the vesting term as earned.
 The estimated fair value is charged to expense over the applicable service period.
 During the year ended December 31, 2007, the Company granted 80,475 options to non-employees to purchase shares of common stock.
 During the years ended December 31, 2009 and 2008 no options were granted to non-employees.

 In conjunction with the exercise of certain stock options, the Company received nonrecourse promissory notes from Gregory A. Demopulos, M.D., the Company's president, chief executive officer and chairman of the board of directors, totaling \$239,000.
 The promissory notes accrued interest at rates ranging from 3% to 6.25% and were secured by pledges of the underlying common stock.
-Since the notes were non-recourse, they were treated as stock options subject to variable accounting whereby changes in the estimated fair value of the underlying deemed option were reported as an increase or decrease, as applicable, in stock-based compensation expense relating to variable accounting for these notes was \$0, \$0, and \$5.0 million for the years ended December 31, 2009, 2008 and 2007, respectively.
+Since the notes were non-recourse, they were treated as stock options subject to variable accounting whereby changes in the estimated fair value of the underlying deemed option were reported as an increase or decrease, as applicable, in stock-based compensation expense until the notes were repaid in December 2007.
+Stock-based compensation expense relating to variable accounting for these notes was \$0, \$0, and \$5.0 million for the years ended December 31, 2009, 2008 and 2007, respectively.